uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.EmailPassword**
 ^^^^^^^^^^^^^^^^^^^^^^^^
-EmailPassword sets the password of an email.
+EmailPassword assigns the password of an email.

 Format: